Use Sonar Embedded Authentication System or Delegate It to an External System

-The way security is implemented in Sonar is pretty standard.
+The way the security is implemented in Sonar is pretty standard.
 It is possible to create as many users and groups of users as required in the system.
 The users can then be attached (or not) to (multiple) groups.
 Groups and / or Users are then given (multiple) roles.
-The roles give access to the various services and functionality in Sonar.
+The roles give access to the various services and functionalities in Sonar.

 Default project roles

 It is possible to configure the system so that when a new project is created, the project roles are automatically assigned to users or / and groups

 Two groups have a special status in Sonar :

 - "Anyone" is a group that exists in the system, but that cannot be managed.
 Every user belongs to this group

 - "sonar-users", when it exists, is the group to which user are automatically added.
 It is not possible to configure the name of this default group.

 Force user authentication : this is really the first question that should be answered where putting some security in place in Sonar.
 Can anybody browse the instance or do you need to be authenticated.